DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Introduction

+Data synthesis with LLMs is an effective solution to data scarcity~\citep{wang2024survey}.
+Existing question synthesis methods fall into two categories: query-centric and document-centric.
+Query-centric approaches expand seed questions through rewriting, added constraints (e.g., Evol-Instruct~\citep{xu2023wizardlm}), or incorporating chain-of-thought reasoning~\citep{wang2023self,yu2025cot}, but they are limited by the coverage of the seed pool and inherent model biases.
+Document-centric methods instead generate questions from unstructured (e.g., web, books) or structured (e.g., knowledge graphs) source documents~\citep{yue2024mammoth2,yuan2025naturalreasoning,huang2025key}, ensuring broad disciplinary coverage grounded in authentic knowledge.
+However, they struggle to control difficulty and diversity, often degenerating into factual recall.
+Meanwhile, post-training (e.g., SFT) and even mid-training all rely heavily on exam-style data.
+This raises a key challenge: how can we rapidly synthesize large volumes of high-quality, human-like multidisciplinary exam questions while controlling their difficulty, diversity, and question types?

-To address these issues, as shown in Figure~\ref{fig:pipeline}, we propose \textbf{DESIGNER}: a \textbf{DESIGN}-logic-guid\textbf{E}d \textbf{R}easoning data synthesis pipeline that leverages readily available, large-scale, multidisciplinary raw documents (e.g., book corpus and web corpus) to synthesize a massive number of multidisciplinary challenging questions.
-The core innovation of our method lies in the introduction of a novel concept: ``Design Logic''.
-We observed that when human education experts design challenging and insightful questions, they don't merely state facts.
-Instead, they follow a structured design process, such as: identifying key knowledge points $\rightarrow$ constructing a scenario $\rightarrow$ designing a reasoning path $\rightarrow$ pre-setting distractors.
-We contend that this process embodies a ``Design Logic'': a sequence of deliberate steps that transforms fundamental knowledge points into complex, context-rich questions that demand multi-stage reasoning.
-This design logic itself is a valuable and transferable form of ``meta-knowledge''.
-Therefore, our pipeline is not limited to directly extracting questions from documents.
-Instead, we first use a powerful LLM to reverse-engineer and abstract tens of thousands of ``meta design logics'' from existing high-quality question banks across various disciplines.
-During the synthesis phase, we precisely match the most suitable design logic to a source document and instruct the LLM to strictly follow the intrinsic reasoning steps of that logic to construct a brand-new question.
+To address these issues, we propose \textbf{DESIGNER}: a \textbf{DESIGN}-logic-guid\textbf{E}d \textbf{R}easoning data synthesis pipeline that leverages large-scale, multidisciplinary raw documents (e.g., book corpus and web corpus) to synthesize challenging questions across diverse disciplines.
+The central insight of our approach is the notion of Design Logic, which encapsulates how human experts transform knowledge into complex, reasoning-intensive exam questions.
+We observed that when human education experts design challenging and insightful questions, they do not merely state facts.
+Instead, they follow a structured design process, as illustrated in Figure~\ref{fig:designer_fig1}.
+The Design Logic is a form of reusable meta-knowledge that abstracts the underlying reasoning structure, enabling LLMs to generate new questions with the same complex reasoning patterns from entirely different source texts.